Zara (character): DC Rebirth

 After the events of DC Rebirth, Zara's origin was altered.
 Though her past is currently unknown, she was at some point recruited by Veronica Cale to attack Washington D.C.
 As a pyrokinetic, Zara's fires were able to melt concrete, which prompted Wonder Woman to quickly defeat the villainess by smashing her into a wall.
-She's later taken into custody, though Wonder Woman commented that they planned on questioning Zara when she regained consciousness.
+She is later taken into custody, though Wonder Woman commented that they planned on questioning Zara when she regained consciousness.

 Powers and abilities

 Pre-Crisis, she used a fire-gun and rigged effects to appear to have a mastery over flames.
 Post-Crisis, her powers are internal, but may have been the result of scientific engineering rather than from natural sources (e.g., magic, meta-human, etc.).